-Spirit Catholic Radio is proud to be the home of two sets of the powerful exhibit Eucharistic Miracles of the World, designed by Venerable Carlo Acutis, an Italian teenager who died from leukemia at the age of 15 .
+Spirit Catholic Radio is proud to be the home of two sets of the powerful exhibit Eucharistic Miracles of the World, designed by Servant of God Carlo Acutis, an Italian teenager who died from leukemia at the age of 15 .
 We’ve made the exhibit available to the public by loaning it to parishes and organizations at no cost.

 The Congregation for the Doctrine of the Faith, wants this exhibition to be displayed in every parish in the world.
 Spirit Catholic Radio is proud to offer this display to area organizations in order to promote Eucharistic Adoration and for the further evangelization of world.
 If your parish or organization would like to host this Church-approved exhibit, The Eucharistic Miracles of the World, please call 855-571-0200 or click the button below.